Back to Blog

 Healthcare organizations evaluating voice AI face a fundamental challenge: most platforms treat HIPAA compliance as a premium feature rather than a foundational requirement.
 This creates risk exposure that extends far beyond the $200/month add-on fees some vendors charge.
 The real cost of non-compliant voice AI includes potential breach notifications, OCR investigations, and the operational disruption that follows.

 This analysis examines what healthcare enterprises should demand from voice AI platforms, the technical requirements that separate compliant solutions from compliance theater, and why managed service models often provide better risk profiles than self-serve platforms.
+Healthcare is one vertical within a broader pattern covered in our guide to voice AI for regulated industries, where the same controls apply across finance and government.
+For the full enterprise deployment picture, see the Trillet enterprise guide.

 For HIPAA-compliant managed voice AI deployment with on-premise options, configurable data residency, and custom Business Associate Agreements, contact the Trillet Enterprise team.